infusionsoft/keap-sdk/sdks/v2/php/docs/Api/ProductCategoriesApi.md

 Assign Products to a Product Category

-Assigns products to a Product Category
+Updates the list of products assigned to a Product Category. **Note:** The full list of product IDs that should remain assigned must be provided; any IDs omitted are removed automatically.

 ### Example